cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 until I have time and until there's concensus that I should continue with the project.
 There are lots of features that could sensibly be added of course.

+Code in the for751lib package is meant to be moved in the Tetrad libraray and published with version 7.5.1.
+Once this is done, the version of Tetrad used in the app will be increased to 7.5.1 and this code will be deleted (with adjustments made in the code to point to the Tetrad library.)

 ## Goals of the first draft.
 (These are not in any particular order.)

 * Allow the user to load datasets.